 - Transportation to Tequila, Jalisco

 The landscapes in tequila country are absolutely stunning and the cultural significance of the agave plant runs deep.
-The Valley below the Tequila Volcano was designated a UNESCO World Heritage Site in 2006 because of the natural beauty and cultural significance.
+The Valley below the Tequila Volcano was designated a UNESCO World Heritage Site in 2006 because of its natural beauty and cultural significance.
 With so much culture it is a shame that the tourist traps are what most international visitors end up experiencing.
 The pueblos around the Tequila Volcano are spectacular: full of culture and adventure.
 You need to include these towns on your tour of Tequila, Jalisco.

-In this chapter we are going to explore the cultural significance of the agave plant, see how tequila is made and explore the changes caused by skyrocketing demand.
-After that we are going to visit the pueblos in the Tequila Valley with unique cultural significance to the Ruta Del Tequila.
+In this chapter, we are going to explore the cultural significance of the agave plant, see how tequila is made, and explore the changes caused by skyrocketing demand.
+After that, we are going to visit the pueblos in the Tequila Valley with unique cultural significance to the Ruta Del Tequila.
 Guachimontones, El Arenal, Amatitán, and Tequila each offer a unique glimpse into the culture of Tequila.
 This guide will help you travel along the Ruta Del Tequila like a local and leave with an intimate glimpse of one of Mexico’s most treasured regions.